Terms & Conditions:

 AIM Pass Guarantee Scheme (PGS)

-- Attend the mock exam day and achieve a minimum pass rate of 30%
+- Sat for the mock exam and achieve a pass rate of 30%

 Students without ACCA minimum entry requirements are obliged to obtain the Diploma in Accounting in Business within the FIA qualification in order to be transferred to the ACCA qualification.